 This document is intended as guidance for a focus on the field identification of lichens which will need to be supported by microscopy as necessary.
-(It should be recognised that the BLS does not recognise this as a formal accreditation scheme.)
 It can be used by lichenologists, to give them an idea of the range of "topics" they need to pursue as they become more competent.
 In addition, it can provide a framework for those planning to deliver courses.